norcams/iaas/docs/installation/cabling.rst

 Cabling
 =======

-All of the servers will be connected with 2x10G fiber links, a single 1G ethernet cable for eth0 (PXE) and a 1G ethernet for the bare metal controller (BMC).
+All of the servers will be connected with dual 10G fiber links, a single 1G ethernet cable for management (PXE) and a 1G ethernet for the bare metal controller (BMC).

-The routers will be cabled as simple as possible for the mvp, then we'll increase the number of physical connections at a later stage when testing solutins for host redundancy.
+The layer 3 switches will be cabled as simple as possible for the first minimal product installation.
+Later we'll increase the number of physical connections for testing more designs and solutions.

 Connection sheet
 ----------------